ubiquiti/dropbear-android/README.md

 ```
 export TOOLCHAIN=/path/to/standalone/toolchain
 ```
-4) If you are using NDK r19 or later, you must also specify the compiler (notice the API version number):
+4) If you are using NDK r19 or later, you may also specify the compiler (notice the API version number):
 ```
 export COMPILER=${TOOLCHAIN}/bin/armv7a-linux-androideabi23-clang
 ```